taniomi/taniomi/README.md

 ### 👋 Hi, I’m @taniomi

-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python,pandas and numpy
-- 🏹 My goal is to create data science projects while learning new things
+- 🏹 My goal is to create data science projects and learn new things
 - 📫 You can reach me through: https://www.linkedin.com/in/milena-tanioka/

 <!---